Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Abstract

-The reconstruction of multipolar acoustic or electromagnetic sources from their far-field radiation patterns plays a crucial role in numerous practical applications.
-Most of the existing techniques for source reconstruction require dense multi-frequency data at the Nyquist sampling rate.
-Accessibility of only sparse data at a sub-sampled grid contributes to the null space of the inverse source-to-data operator, which causes significant imaging artifacts.
+The reconstruction of multipolar acoustic or electromagnetic sources from their far-field signature plays a crucial role in numerous applications.
+Most of the existing techniques require dense multi-frequency data at the Nyquist sampling rate.
+The availability of a sub-sampled grid contributes to the null space of the inverse source-to-data operator, which causes significant imaging artifacts.
 For this purpose, additional knowledge about the source or regularization is required.
-In this article, we propose a novel two-stage strategy for multipolar source reconstruction from the sub-sampled sparse data that takes advantage of the sparsity of the sources in the physical domain.
+In this letter, we propose a novel two-stage strategy for multipolar source reconstruction from sub-sampled sparse data that takes advantage of the sparsity of the sources in the physical domain.
 The data at the Nyquist sampling rate is \textit{recovered} from sub-sampled data and then a conventional inversion algorithm is used to reconstruct sources.
 The data recovery problem is linked to a spectrum recovery problem for the signal with the \textit{finite rate of innovations} (FIR) that is solved using an \textit{annihilating filter-based structured Hankel matrix completion approach} (ALOHA).
-For an accurate reconstruction of multipolar sources, we employ a Fourier inversion algorithm.
-The suitability of the suggested approach for both noisy and noise-free measurements is supported by numerical evidence.
+For an accurate reconstruction, a Fourier inversion algorithm is used.
+The suitability of the approach is supported by experiments.

 \textbf{Keywords:} ALOHA; compressed sensing; inverse source problem; multipolar source; sparse data imaging